 - 3.2.1 Where a Module Leader believes that there was no intent to deceive and/or that the academic misconduct occurred on a formative assessment, an informal warning may be issued to the student. - 3.2.2 If an informal warning is issued it should be reported to the relevant Programme Leader who should record the fact that an informal warning has been issued.
 The Module Leader should arrange for the student to receive appropriate training and/or advice on how to avoid committing academic misconduct.
-Informal warnings will not be recorded on the Academic Misconduct register.

-3.2.3 Informal warnings should not be issued where an offence that would normally be classed as serious has occurred or where prior informal warnings had been issued.
+Informal warnings will not be recorded on the Academic Misconduct register. - 3.2.3 Informal warnings should not be issued where an offence that would normally be classed as serious has occurred or where prior informal warnings and/or academic misconduct has been recorded.

-3.2 Procedure for dealing with minor offences
+3.3 Procedure for dealing with minor offences